walruskhan/SubstancePainterTextureAtlasCombinator/README.md

+Python script for combining textures exported from Substance Painter into a single texture.
+Substance Painter creates a separate set of textures (diffuse, height, normal, etc...) for each material (e.g. body, eyes, clothes).
+This script will combine all textures of the same type (e.g. all diffuse, all normal etc...) for the same UDIM into a single texture atlas.

 # Usage
 1. Configure Substance Painter (or your texturing program) to export textures and an idmap.
 2. Run `python3 main.py` in the root directory of this project.